 I personally avoid using sweeteners regularly and only use them for occasional treats.
 In fact, most of my recipes in the KetoDiet App and my cookbooks don't include any sweeteners at all.
 If your goal is weight loss, sweeteners may impair your progress, as even so-called "zero-carb" sweeteners may cause cravings.
 If your weight is stalling, avoiding sweeteners may help you break the weight loss plateau.

 Following is an overview of healthy sweeteners you could use provided your net carbs limit allows for it.
-People with very low net carbs limit should avoid using anything other than "zero-carb" sweeteners, like Stevia, Monk fruit sweetener or Erythritol.
+People with very low net carbs limits should avoid using anything other than "zero-carb" sweeteners, like Stevia, Monk fruit sweetener or Erythritol.

 Stevia is an herb, commonly known as "sugar leaf".
 The extract from this herb called stevia glycosides is used as a sweetener and sugar substitute.
 Based on the USDA database, Stevia belongs to a group of non-nutritive sweeteners.
 This means there are no calories, vitamins or any other nutrients.
 The availability of Stevia can vary from country to country.

 Nowadays, it is commonly used in the US and was approved for use in the EU in 2011.
 The health effects of Stevia have been questioned for the past few decades.
 However, based on recent studies of the WHO (World Health Organization), Stevia extract doesn't appear to have any harmful effects.
 Use in moderation, most products are 200-300 times sweeter than sugar!
 You can get Stevia powder (natural green or refined/white), Stevia drops (NuNaturals and SweetLeaf) or Stevia glycerite (this one is only twice as sweet as sugar with gooey consistency).